 Similarly, unregulated financial capital that often destabilizes capitalism and unregulated international capital mobility are vehemently opposed by social democrats as they weaken labor’s bargaining power and job security.

 Vehemently?
 No. Uselessly.
 That's the problem with being a 'social democrat'.
-People think you are a virtue signalling cretin.
+People think you are a virtue signaling cretin.

 To all this one may raise the objection that with this kind of restrictions social democracy hurts the cause of technological innovations, and thus productivity growth and improvements in our standard of living.